Nyaaw/ProjectBDR/README.md

 ## Demonstration
 ### Project

+TOADD

 ### API
 Demonstration made using curl to simulate request.

+TOADD

 ## Complementary Information
-If you need more informations about the API you can read [this file](docs/API.md).
+If you need more informations about the API you can consult [this file](docs/API.md).